 When cardholder data is transmitted across public networks, cybercriminals can potentially intercept that data.
 If in the event, a business is processing, storing, or transmitting cardholder data across open public networks (including the internet), they need to be using the strongest level of encryption available to protect that data.
 Preventing any meaningful use of the data by cybercriminals can be achieved by encrypting data before transmission, and decrypting upon receipt.

-This requirement makes recommendations which ensure that cardholder data is protected during transmissions through mandating the use of strong cryptography and security protocols, such as IPSec, Secure Shell (SSH), and Transport Layer Security (TLS).
+This requirement makes recommendations which ensure that cardholder data is protected during transmissions through mandating the use of strong security protocols, such as Transport Layer Security (TLS), IPSec, and Secure Shell (SSH), and cryptography.
 It further mandates the deployment of industry standards, for instance, for wireless networks, it is recommended to use IEEE 802.11i.

 PCI DSS Requirement 5:

-The PCI data security standard mandates a proactive approach to identifying vulnerabilities, including deploying antivirus, as part of maintaining a vulnerability management initiative.
+The PCI data security standard mandates a proactive approach to identifying vulnerabilities, including deploying antivirus.

 Installing antivirus software will contribute to keeping your customer’s data and your business’ computer system and data safe.
 Businesses will need to run regular scans, ensure that anti virus is always active, kept up to date and generating auditable logs to provide adequate protection from all online threats.